twistingmercury/dotnet_refresher/README.md

   for this project.
 - Startup creates the builder, reads configuration, registers services, builds the WebApplication, maps endpoints, and runs the app.

+### Tuesday, Sep 08, 2026

+- Wrote Envoy's static configuration by hand to learn listeners, routes, and upstream clusters, then validated it with Envoy.
+- Packaged Envoy's configuration, Deployment, and Service in a separate Helm chart and verified requests through its access logs.
+- Created the separate `order-policy` Minikube profile with Calico to enforce NetworkPolicies, preserving the original cluster.
+- Added the Orders ingress policy and verified that direct pod requests time out while requests through Envoy return the expected JSON.